aniltilve/CS336-Principles-of-Info-and-Data-Management/README.md

 # CS336-Final-Project
 This is my final project for my Principles of Info and Data Management class.
-It was developed in collaboration with Grace Perez and Duncan Graham.
+It was developed in collaboration with my classmates Grace and Duncan.

 ## Project Description